• Skip to main content

 A: The planks behind the bed are actually the flooring, and we also used that on the steps next to the night stands.
 We attached it with Xtra glue and a nail gun.

-Q: About how much did the project cost?
+Q: How much did the project cost?

 Q: What did you use to make the plank wall in your bathroom?